FourierFlows/GeophysicalFlows.jl/paper/paper.md

 simulation are found in the repository `github.com/FourierFlows/MultilayerQG-example`.
 \label{fig1}](PV_eady_nlayers5.png)

-`GeophysicalFlows.jl` is a unique Julia package and has similar functionality to the Python `pyqg` [@pyqg].
+`GeophysicalFlows.jl` is a unique Julia package and shares similarities in functionality to the Python's `pyqg` [@pyqg].
 Beyond their base language, the major differences between these packages are that `GeophysicalFlows.jl` can be run on GPUs or CPUs and leverages a separate package (`FourierFlows.jl`; which is continuously developed) to solve differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.
 Dedalus [@Burns2020] is Python software with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
 There are also some other isolated codes/scripts in personal websites and in open-source public repositories that have similar functionality as some `GeophysicalFlows.jl` modules.

-`GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses. `GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020].
+`GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses [see, e.g., @GeophysicalFlows-Examples, @CLExWinterSchool2020].
+`GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020].
 Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties Kologorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young and Ingersoll; in prep)."

 # Acknowledgements